vonacht/cd2-docs/docs/index.md

 * [Projectiles](projectiles.md).
 Reference for the `Projectile` field of enemy descriptors.
 * [Mutators](mutators.md).
 A list of currently supported mutators.
 * [Tutorials](grouped_cooldowns.md).
 An assortment of small guides related to different CD2 topics.
-* [MEV and DEA](mev-dea.md).
-A reference for the MEV and DEA mods, used to add new enemy variants into the game.
+* [MEV, DEA and EEE](mev-dea.md).
+A reference for the MEV and DEA mods and links to the EEE reference, used to add new enemy variants into the game.
 * [Resources](resources.md).
 Useful links related to Custom Difficulty.

 <figure markdown="span">